Crocodile (Tier 1)

 So I decided to check the other running service.
 It was an HTTP on port 80, so I went to the browser to look at the content being deployed.
 I found a dashboard for the services of a company where any of the buttons seemed to work

-After exploring the sections of the page I noticed the unique different thing was a form in the contact section which didn't seem to be working properly.
-To get some extra information about the components of the website, I used the Wappalyzer extension but didn't give me anything relevant
+After exploring the sections of the page, the unique interesting thing was a form in the contact section, which didn't seem to be working properly.
+To get some extra information about the components of the website, I used the Wappalyzer extension, but it didn't give me anything relevant

 gobuster dir -u -w http://10.129.1.15/ -w /usr/share/wordlists/dirbuster/directory-list-lowercase-2.3-small.txt -x php,html

-The fuzz gave me some interesting directions, being one of those the /login.php page, so I visited this direction and found a simple login page
+The fuzzing gave me some interesting directions, giving my attention to the /login.php route, so I visited this direction and found a simple login page

 With that, I answered the next question